vmatev/electricitymaps-contrib/CAPACITY_UPDATE.md

     </tr>
     <tr>
       <td>--path</td>
       <td>Path to the data file.
-In some cases, the data needs to first be downloaded and cannot be directly parsed online. (more below) </td>
+In some cases, the data needs to first be downloaded and cannot be directly parsed online.For EMBER and IRENA, this parameter is required as the parser reads the data from a csv/xlsx downloaded by the contributor </td>
     </tr>
   </tbody>
 </table>